A Personal Journey of Replacing Fear with Faith

 (c) Harvest Prayer Ministries

-–Dave Butts is the president of Harvest Prayer Ministries and the author of 11 books on prayer and revival.
-This article is based on his newest release, Prayer, Peace and the Presence of God.
-This article appeared in Prayer Connect, Issue 31, Hope for a World in Turmoil.
+This article is based on his book, Prayer, Peace and the Presence of God and appeared in Prayer Connect, Issue 31, Hope for a World in Turmoil.